February 24 – the day life split in two

-At 5 a.m., Dasha was awakened by a phone call.
-It was her mom: "Dasha, wake up.
-The war has started..."
+At 5 a.m., Dasha was woken up by a phone call.
+It was her mother: “Dasha, wake up.
+The war has started...”

-These words hit like a bolt from the blue, forever dividing life into "before" and "after."
-In just a few minutes, Dasha was no longer the same girl from Kyiv who had planned a normal workday; she had become a woman who had to save herself and her loved ones.
+Those words struck like thunder and forever split life into “before” and “after.”
+In just a few minutes, Dasha was no longer the same young woman from Kyiv who had been planning a regular workday; she became someone who had to protect herself and her loved ones.

-The First Hours: Panic, Traffic Jams, and a Cold-Headed Decision
+The First Hours: Panic, Traffic, and a Cold Decision

-Dasha notes that at that moment, she was surprisingly composed, while her boyfriend was completely lost.
-"There was no plan.
-Honestly, I'm still amazed at how I pulled it together.
-I just acted instinctively, but correctly," she recalls.
+Dasha recalls that, in that moment, she was surprisingly composed, while her boyfriend completely fell apart.
+“There was no plan.
+To be honest, I’m still surprised at how I pulled myself together.
+I just acted instinctively, but it turned out to be the right thing,” she says.

-They couldn't get out of Kyiv on the first day; the city was choked with traffic and panic.
+They couldn't get out of Kyiv on the first day.
+The city was drowning in traffic and panic.
 But this delay, as it turned out, saved their lives.
-They learned in time about the danger on the Zhytomyr highway, where there were already tanks and shootings.
+They soon learned about the danger on the Zhytomyr highway, where there were already tanks and shootings.

-"I called relatives, friends, urging them to leave together.
+“I called relatives, friends, urging them to leave together.
 But no one believed it would last long.
-Everyone was more afraid of change than of the threat," she remembers bitterly.
+Everyone was more afraid of change than of the danger itself,” she remembers bitterly.

 On the second day of the war, Dasha and her boyfriend headed west.
-Two days without sleep, traffic jams, alarming news, and finally — Ivano-Frankivsk region.
+Two sleepless days, endless traffic, and a constant stream of terrifying news, and finally, they reached the Ivano-Frankivsk region.
 There, she was taken in by colleagues she had never met before.
-They worked in a different department but extended a helping hand.
-Her parents, however, remained in Kyiv, not daring to leave, stubbornly holding on to their familiar reality and believing that "this is all a provocation" and "it will pass soon."
-But it didn't pass soon.
+They worked in another department but didn’t hesitate to offer help.
+Her parents, however, stayed behind in Kyiv.
+They couldn't bring themselves to leave, clinging to the familiar and convincing themselves that “this is just a provocation” and “it’ll all be over soon.”

 Italy: A Foreign Place and the Need to Act

-Dasha was persuaded by her boyfriend to move from Ivano-Frankivsk to Italy.
-He wanted to keep her safe and stayed behind himself, living with Dasha's colleagues who had given him shelter.
-Dasha herself had a cousin and her daughter in Italy, and that's where she went.
-It seemed it should be a place of peace, even if temporary.
-But there was no peace.
+Her boyfriend persuaded Dasha to leave the Ivano-Frankivsk region and go to Italy.
+He wanted to keep her safe while he stayed behind, living with her colleagues, who gave him shelter.
+In Italy, Dasha had a cousin and her daughter, so that’s where she went.
+It seemed like it would be a place of peace, even if temporary.
+But peace never came.

-"In Italy, I didn't feel at home at all.
+“In Italy, I didn't feel at home at all.
 It was a foreign place.
-I was unwelcome," she admits.
-Her sister and her daughter, with whom she had once been very close, made it clear from day one: she was a burden.
-"They expected me to stay for a week or two and then go back.
+I was unwanted,” she confesses.
+Her cousin and niece, people she had once been very close to, made it clear from the very beginning: she was a burden.
+“They expected me to stay for a week or two and then go back.
 But I couldn't go back.
-And I had nowhere to go..."
+And I had nowhere else to go...”
 Dasha recalls.

 When the ground disappears beneath your feet, you look for something to hold on to.
-For Dasha, this lifeline was helping others.
-Despite her personal crisis, she started coordinating a volunteer movement, using her vast network of contacts—colleagues, friends, their relatives, and acquaintances.
+For Dasha, that lifeline became helping others.
+Despite her personal crisis, she threw herself into coordinating volunteer efforts.
+She had a vast network of contacts – colleagues, friends, their friends, and relatives, and she used it.

-"I just found people who needed to be evacuated, where people were, where dogs were.
-Who could pick up whom, who to connect with.
-A whole movement of coordinators was organized.
-Of course, my focus was on Kyiv and the Kyiv region—I know those places well," she says.
+“I just found people who needed to be evacuated – people, pets, seniors.
+Who could pick up whom, who to connect with… We built a whole network of coordinators.
+My main focus was Kyiv and the surrounding region – places I knew well,” she says.

-It wasn't just a volunteer duty; it was salvation.
-She felt important again, that she was doing something meaningful.
-Thanks to her efforts, she was able to get her sisters' grandparents out of a hot zone.
+It wasn’t just a sense of duty; it was salvation.
+She felt important again that she was doing something meaningful.
+Thanks to her efforts, among many others she helped, she managed to evacuate her cousins’ elderly grandparents from a danger zone.

 Torn Connections: The Parents She Couldn't Convince

 Dasha's parents stayed in Kyiv until the ninth day of the war.
-When the city was nearly under siege, they finally left.
-"They just abandoned their car in the middle of the road, got on a train without their belongings, only their documents," she says.
+By then, the city was nearly encircled.
+Only then did they finally agree to leave.
+“They just abandoned their car in the middle of the road and got on a train – no bags, just documents,” she recalls.

 Dasha's parents are artists from the National Opera of Ukraine.
-In Italy and Europe, they performed, promoting Ukrainian culture.
+In Italy and across Europe, they performed, promoting Ukrainian culture.
 Their living conditions were spartan: bunk beds, six to eight people in a room.
-Dasha couldn't visit them; there wasn't even space for a mattress.
+There wasn’t even space for a mattress, so Dasha couldn’t visit them.
 Later, when Kyiv was liberated, her mother returned home to work until retirement.
 Her father remained in Italy.

-A New Haven: A Foreign Home, but an Open Heart
+A New Shelter: A Stranger’s Home, But an Open Heart

 Dasha continued to work remotely.
-Her company didn't fire her; on the contrary, they supported her financially.
-But living with her sister was becoming harder.
-So she took a chance: she wrote a letter to the company's management in Italy, explaining her situation.
+Her company didn’t lay her off; on the contrary, they supported her financially.
+But living with her cousin became increasingly difficult.
+Eventually, Dasha made a decision: she wrote a letter to the company's management in Italy, explaining her situation.
 The reaction was immediate.
-A colleague offered her a room in his house.
-"They prepared a room for me in literally one day.
-I cried with relief then," Dasha recalls.
+A colleague from the town of Russi offered her a room in his house.
+“They prepared a room for me in literally one day.
+I cried from relief,” Dasha recalls.

-Despite the pain and tension in her relationship with her sisters, Dasha remained grateful: "I am grateful to them for everything—for a roof over my head during the most terrifying days.
-When I left, I thanked them.
-But after that, our connection was severed..."
+Despite the pain and tension in her relationship with her cousins, Dasha remained grateful: “I am thankful to them for everything – for giving me a roof over my head during the scariest days.
+When I left, I thanked them sincerely.
+But since then, we’ve lost contact…”

 England: A Ticket to the Unknown

-But the visa didn't arrive.
-The days passed in waiting.
-Meanwhile, her mother's friend offered her a move to Germany, where there was also temporary shelter.
-Dasha had already packed her things.
-Then suddenly, on a Thursday evening, two days before her planned departure, the UK visa confirmation arrived.
+But the visa didn't come.
+Days passed in waiting.
+Meanwhile, her mother's friend offered her a move to Germany, where there was also a temporary shelter.
+Dasha packed her bags and was ready to go.
+Then suddenly, on a Thursday evening, two days before her planned trip to Germany, the UK visa confirmation arrived.

-"I remember that moment like it was yesterday.
-It was like a sign.
-I knew I was expected there.
-That there, I could start everything from scratch," she says.
+“I remember that moment like it was yesterday.
+It felt like a sign.
+I knew they were waiting for me there.
+I knew I could start everything from scratch,” she says.

-On May 7, 2022, Dasha arrived in the UK—to a family that had opened their home and hearts to her.
-The city of Swindon.
-Life starting over again.
+On May 7, 2022, Dasha arrived in the UK – to a family that had opened their home and hearts to her.
+The town was Swindon.
+Life was starting again from zero.

-This was the Ryzhuk family—people with big hearts.
-"I still recall with warmth how they welcomed me.
+It was the Ryzhuk family – people with big hearts.
+“I still recall with warmth how they welcomed me.
 So sincerely, so caring, with attention to every little detail.
-For the first time in a long time, I felt not like a burden, but like a guest who was awaited," she says.
+For the first time in a long while, I felt not like a burden, but like a guest who was awaited,” she says.

 A New Office, a New Country, a New Language

-In October 2022, her company offered her an equivalent position in the British office.
-She was now responsible for the markets in England and Ireland.
+In October 2022, Dasha’s company offered her an equivalent position in the British office.
+This time, she would be responsible for the UK and Ireland markets.
 It was a step forward, but also a challenge.

-"I moved to Cambridge.
+“I moved to Cambridge.
 I rented an unfurnished apartment.
-It was difficult, but friends helped.
-I managed," she says.
+It was difficult, but my friends helped me, and I made it through,” she says.

 It wasn't daily life that was the hardest part.
 The office was.
-"99% were British.
-Many with such an accent that I simply didn't understand what they were saying.
-I would come home and physically feel my brain was overheated," she recalls of the first few months.
+“99% of my colleagues were British.
+Many of them spoke with such strong accents that I simply couldn’t understand what they were saying.
+I would come home completely exhausted, I could physically feel my brain overheating,” she recalls of the first few months.

 But she didn't give up.
-She asked people to explain things more slowly, clarified, took notes, and studied.
-And in just six months, she was fully immersed: "My English improved to the point where I was no longer afraid of emails, calls, or any meeting."
+She asked people to explain things more slowly, asked questions, took notes, and kept learning.
+And after just six months of full immersion, everything changed: “My English improved to the point where I was no longer afraid of emails, calls, or any meeting.
+I could handle it all.”

 After the Rise, a Fall

-It seemed that life was finally stabilizing.
+It seemed like life had finally started to stabilise.
 But a year and a half later, the company faced a crisis.
 Losses in the Ukrainian and Russian markets forced it to downsize.
-Dasha was laid off, and it was a real blow.
+Dasha was laid off, and it came as a crushing blow.

-"The most terrible part was that I was being prepared for a promotion.
-I was already performing new duties.
-They told me: in the new year, you'll get a new position.
-And instead, I was laid off," she says with pain.
+“The most terrible part was that I was being prepared for a promotion.
+I was already doing the new responsibilities.
+They told me that from the New Year, I'll get a new position.
+And instead, I was laid off,” she says with pain.

 Darkness Within: Depression and the Fight for Herself

 Being laid off was not just a professional loss for Dasha.
-It was a blow to everything—stability, confidence, the future.
-"I didn't understand what tomorrow would bring.
-I was paying for my housing, helping my parents, supporting my boyfriend in Ukraine.
-And now—emptiness," she recalls.
+It was a blow to everything – stability, confidence, and the future.
+“I didn’t know what tomorrow would bring.
+I was paying rent, supporting my parents, helping my boyfriend in Ukraine.
+And suddenly there was just... emptiness,” she recalls.

-She was left alone, without a job, in a foreign country.
-A period she calls the darkest of her life began: "Those were probably the most terrible three months.
-Not even comparable to the start of the war."
+She was alone, jobless, in a foreign country.
+A period she calls the darkest chapter of her life: “Those were probably the most terrible three months.
+Not even comparable to the start of the war.”

 British doctors diagnosed her with depression and offered medication.
 But Dasha refused, afraid of dependence.
 “I just wanted to get through it.
 I wanted to find myself, not numb the pain with pills.”

-As if the trials weren't enough, during this same period, she was accidentally diagnosed with a tumor.
-"I just went to Ukraine for a few days before starting a new job; I wanted a regular check-up.
-And suddenly—a diagnosis.
-The stress and depression had probably taken their toll," she says.
+As if the trials weren't enough, during the same period, she was accidentally diagnosed with a tumour.
+“I had gone to Ukraine for a few days before starting a new job, just for a routine check-up.
+And suddenly, there it was – the diagnosis.
+I guess the stress and depression had caught up with me,” she says.
 Doctors in the UK confirmed the diagnosis and recommended surgery.
-Dasha was again on the edge—physically, mentally, and financially.
+Dasha was again on the edge – physically, mentally, and financially.

 Step by Step Back to Life